cilginc/cilginc.github.io/_posts/2025-06-19-TryHackMe-Ninja_Skills.md

   path: /assets/img/2025-06-18-TryHackMe-Ninja_Skills/Ninja_Skills.png
 ---

-This is a write-up for a <https://tryhackme.com/room/ninjaskills> room where I walk through the steps I took to solve the challenges and capture the flags.
+Howdy, fellow hackers!
+This is my walkthrough for the [Ninja Skills](https://tryhackme.com/room/ninjaskills) room on TryHackMe.
+Join me as I slice and dice my way through the challenges to capture the flags.

-# SSH'ing into machine
+# SSH'ing into the Machine

-Start by ssh'ing to machine:
+First things first, let's get a shell on the box.
+The credentials are nice and simple:

-- user: new-user
+- **User:** `new-user`
-- password: new-user
+- **Password:** `new-user`

+Let's SSH in:

 ```bash
 ssh new-user@10.10.194.46